 The following are also good places to start reading about how a classical approach can look, day-to-day:

 - Classical Academic Press offers an overview of the classical approach, through a series of short articles by Christopher Perrin, as well as a range of resources.

 - For a list of ‘living books’ go to the Ultimate List of Living Books Curricula (also based on Charlotte Mason’s principles).

-If you know any other amazing homeschooling guides that I’ve missed, please feel free to add them to the comments below––will be much appreciated!
+If you know any other amazing homeschooling guides and approaches, please feel free to add them to the comments below––will be much appreciated!